 WHAT TO THINK ABOUT WHEN CHOOSING YOUR GLASS

-The three most important elements of conservation framing are the mat board, the backing material and the glass or acrylic glazing.
+The three most important elements of conservation framing are the mat board, the backing material and the glass and acrylic glazing.

-Glass or clear acrylic acts as a barrier between the artwork and the outside environment such as dust, moisture, pollution, curious people and ultraviolet (UV) light.
-The energy in UV light can cause the paper art or print to become brittle, colour deterioration, image fading and other damage.
+Glass or clear acrylic serves as a barrier between the artwork and the outside elements such as dust, moisture, curious observers and ultraviolet (UV) light.
+The energy in UV light can cause paper embrittlement, colour deterioration, loss of brightness and other damage.
 This damage is both cumulative and irreversible.

 The glazing should not interfere, but enhance your artwork.

-Gallery 360’s conservation team will assist you in choosing the most appropriate glass or acrylic for your artwork from the following options:
+Our conservation team will assist you in choosing the most appropriate glass for your artwork, to summarise:

-Regular clear glass used by many framers for their picture framing will protect the artwork from dust and pollution, but will allow UV light and reflection to interfere with the art.
+Regular clear glass used in every day picture framing will protect the artwork from dust and pollution, but will allow UV light and reflection to interfere with the art.